-Combined Liberal Arts-Professional Course: Law Students
+Combined Liberal Arts-Professional Course for Law Students

 A student who has acquired at least 95 semester hours of credit in the College of Arts and Sciences and has satisfied all requirements for the Bachelor of Arts degree except 125 hours of credit and the completion of a major, will be granted the degree of Bachelor of Arts on completing satisfactorily the remaining number of credit hours in any law school which grants the degree of Bachelor of Laws and which is approved by the proper accrediting agencies.
 The student may satisfy his major requirements by utilizing the remaining number of credit hours accepted for law study toward a combined major in social studies.
+A student duly enrolled in the School of Law of Youngstown University may complete a major of 30 semester hours in some department of the College of Arts and Sciences.
+He may carry six hours of undergraduate study a semester while in law school.